SQL String Functions Practice

 Regex (REGEXP_REPLACE, REGEXP_MATCHES)

-The most common scenario: two tables that should join on a shared field, but the formatting is inconsistent.
+The most common scenario: two tables that should join on a shared field, but formatting is inconsistent.
 Phone numbers with and without dashes.
 Names with mixed casing.
 Addresses with abbreviations.
 Your job is to normalize both sides so the join works.

 The key skill is knowing which function to reach for.
 REPLACE handles simple substitutions.
 SPLIT_PART handles delimited data.
 Regex handles everything else but is harder to read.
 Interviewers want to see you pick the right tool, not the fanciest one.

-Five data cleaning problems that test string functions in realistic scenarios.
+Data cleaning problems that test string functions in realistic scenarios.

 Medium

-Table A has phone numbers formatted as '(555) 123-4567'.
-Table B has them as '5551234567'.
-Write a query that joins the tables on phone number after normalizing both formats to digits only.
+Table A has phones as '(555) 123-4567'.
+Table B as '5551234567'.
+Write a query that joins them after normalizing both to digits only.
+Hint: REGEXP_REPLACE(phone, '[^0-9]', '', 'g') strips all non-digits, or chain REPLACE calls.

 Hard

-Given a table of URLs (e.g., 'https://subdomain.example.co.uk/path'), extract the domain name ('example') and the top-level domain ('co.uk') as separate columns.
+Given a table of URLs (e.g., 'https://subdomain.example.co.uk/path'), extract the domain ('example') and TLD ('co.uk') as separate columns.
+Hint: SPLIT_PART on '/' for hostname, then work backwards from the right.
+Multi-part TLDs like .co.uk make this harder than it looks.

 Hard

-Use SPLIT_PART with space delimiter to isolate each pair, then SPLIT_PART again with '=' to get the value.
+Logs have entries like 'user_id=42 action=click page=/home duration=350ms'.
+Parse into separate columns: user_id, action, page, duration_ms (integer).
+Hint: SPLIT_PART with space delimiter to isolate each pair, then SPLIT_PART again with '=' to get the value.
 Cast duration after stripping 'ms' with REPLACE.

 Medium

-Two tables have customer names that may differ in casing, spacing, and punctuation ('John O\'Brien' vs 'john obrien').
-Write a query that matches customers across tables using normalized names.
+Two tables have customer names that may differ in casing, spacing, punctuation ('John O'Brien' vs 'john obrien').
+Match across tables using normalized names.
+Hint: chain LOWER(), REPLACE (strip apostrophes/hyphens), and REGEXP_REPLACE to collapse multiple spaces.

 Medium

-Use SPLIT_PART on '@' and check lengths.
+Flag invalid emails: no @, more than one @, domain has no dot, or local part empty.
+Return user_id, email, and a reason.
+Hint: SPLIT_PART on '@' and check lengths.
 POSITION('@' IN email) finds the first @.
 LENGTH(email) - LENGTH(REPLACE(email, '@', '')) counts @ symbols.

 SELECT